Tymotex/InkMemories/README.md

 - Photos queueing and rotations (similar to a Spotify music queue and playlist).
 - Prevent randomised picking algorithm from re-picking the same photo as last time.
+- Refresh the countdown for the image refresh when manually invoked.
 - Cache photos fetched from Google Photos API (this prevents being bottlenecked by network and should improve performance a lot, *and* it prevents the unlikely situation of hitting Google Photos' free tier quota).
 - Clean up tech debt in the codebase and have more exhaustive unit test suites.
 - Build and distribute an executable binary instead of directly invoking the Python interpreter.
 Alternatively, dockerise the project and run these services as containers.